Myositis Awareness – An informational journey

-As I have mentioned, diagnosing myositis is difficult for doctors and even so for the big University hospitals where many patients end up because their local doctors hit a brick wall while putting the pieces that do not match together.
+As I have mentioned, diagnosing myositis is difficult for local doctors and even for the big University hospitals where many patients end up because their local doctors hit a brick wall while putting the pieces, that do not match, together.
 Each myositis case can present differently.
 Some will present with the textbook symptoms and test results while others will present with symptoms but the test results will seem to contradict one another.
 This is why there is often a long delay and numerous false diagnoses.
-The major problem I encountered was with my doctors at John Hopkins, one of the so-called best hospitals).
+The major problem I encountered was with my doctors at a University Hospital, one of the best there is.
 On my first visit, we talked for over an hour and the doctors did a physical exam that included blood work.
 After that was over, they flat out told me my illness was not a physical one but rather a mental one, called psychosomatic disease.
-The doctors at Hopkins did very little testing, and as you find out neglected to do the main test I would need.
+The doctors did very little testing, and as you find out neglected to do the main test I would need.
 So they tell me there is nothing wrong with me physically and there was nothing they could do except to refer me to a psychiatrist.
 I was infuriated beyond measure and a little scared.
 It weighed on me for weeks as I thought about the pain and the weakness and fevers; how could I be doing this to myself?
 I thought I knew myself well enough to distinguish if I was just being lazy and wanted to be sick (for some reason?) versus having a true physical illness.
-And on top of it, the local doctors look at the Hopkins medical notes and see this and they automatically believe it since Hopkins is a well-renown hospital.
+And on top of it, the local doctors look at the University medical notes and see this and they automatically believe it since the hospital is a world-renown hospital.
 This led to so much disappointment yet it fueled a fire within me to get to the truth.
 So, I did go see a psychiatrist and we talked for quite awhile and it was his expertise that allowed me to move forward.
 He stated in his report (that I had him send to every doctor I had seen thus far) that I was not suffering from any mental disease and my current symptoms were physical in nature and I had true pain from a physical disease along with true muscle weakness.
 It is situations like these that a lot of myositis patients go through, having to defend themselves against arrogant doctors who think they have the answers but do not take time with the “non-textbook” cases to truly help.
 I mean they had me thinking for a good month or two that I was crazy and making myself sick.

 There were many things I learned from that experience and hope to share with other patients going through similar situations.
 It is important to keep going and not let yourself give up.
 This will only cause a deep depression, further weaken the muscles and keep you from getting some type of treatment hopefully sooner rather than later.
 If you are anything like I was then, you will want to simply stay in bed and hide and try to sleep through the nightmare, but you have to try and stay somewhat active if you can; it is important to keep as much strength for as long as you can.
 Also of extreme importance is not letting your doctors become complacent.
 You have hired them to work for you and your health and that also means you can fire them anytime and find another doctor.
 If my family and I had left it up to my doctors back then, there is a very good chance I would either be wheelchair-bound or would have died by now.
 That is the honest truth given to me by one of my proactive doctors.
 If you find yourself with a doctor like I had when I needed a diagnosis and treatment, speak up and let them hear your concerns.
 If it continues, find another doctor.
 You know when you are sick so do not allow the professionals that you have hired to give up on you or act as if you are wasting their time.
 This is your health and their job we are talking about.